alexevanczuk/packs/dev/notes.md

 Although `packs` is intended to be fast, there are ways it can be made a lot faster!

 - Explore alternate caching mechanisms:
-  - Convert existing cache to be `PackwerkCompatibleCache`.
   - Consider using SQLite cache (for less file IO)
-  - We could consider caching the RESOLVED references in a file, which would allow us to potentially skip generating the constant resolver and resolving all of the unresolved constants.
-This makes cache invalidation more complex though, but it might work in the happy path.
 - Conditional cache usage.
 For example, implemented as an LSP, packs could always use cache and only bust specific caches (asychronously) when certain events (e.g. file changes) are received.
 - By using modified time, we can avoid opening the entire file and parsing it and calculating the md5 hash.
 It's possible this would not be a meaningful performance improvement.